affiliate disclosure

 This will fix render-blocking resource errors in testing tools like PageSpeed Insights and GTmetrix.

-You can also improve website performance by delaying JavaScript execution on a page until user interaction.
-It’s like lazy Loading for JS files.
+You can also improve website performance by delaying JavaScript execution until the user interacts with the page.
+It’s like lazy Loading for JS files.ย

 WP Rocket offers the essential files and code optimization tools you need.